Process and memory protections

 ptrace scope

-A troubling weakness of the Linux process interfaces is that a single user is able to examine the memory and running state of any of their processes.
-For example, if one application was compromised, it would be possible for an attacker to attach to other running processes (e.g. SSH sessions, GPG agent, etc) to extract additional credentials and continue to immediately expand the scope of their attack without resorting to user-assisted phishing or trojans.
+A weakness of the Linux process interfaces is that a single user can examine the memory and running state of any of their processes.
+For example, if one application is compromised, an attacker could attach to other running processes (such as SSH sessions, GPG agent) to extract additional credentials and immediately expand the scope of their attack without resorting to user-assisted phishing or trojans.

-In Ubuntu 10.10 and later, users cannot ptrace processes that are not a descendant of the debugger.
-The behavior is controllable through the /proc/sys/kernel/yama/ptrace_scope sysctl, available via Yama.
+In Ubuntu 10.10 (Maverick Meerkat) and later, users cannot ptrace processes that aren’t a descendant of the debugger.
+You can control this behavior through the /proc/sys/kernel/yama/ptrace_scope sysctl, available via the Yama Linux Security Module.

-In the case of automatic crash handlers, a crashing process can specficially allow an existing crash handler process to attach on a process-by-process basis using prctl(PR_SET_PTRACER, debugger_pid, 0, 0, 0).
+In the case of automatic crash handlers, a crashing process can specifically allow an existing crash handler process to attach on a process-by-process basis using prctl(PR_SET_PTRACER, debugger_pid, 0, 0, 0).

 See test-kernel-security.py for regression tests.

-Most modern CPUs protect against executing non-executable memory regions (heap, stack, etc).
-This is known either as Non-eXecute (NX) or eXecute-Disable (XD), and some BIOS manufacturers needlessly disable it by default, so check your BIOS Settings.
+Most modern CPUs protect against executing non-executable memory regions (heap, stack, and so on).
+This is known either as Non-eXecute (NX) or eXecute-Disable (XD).
+Some BIOS manufacturers disable it by default, so check your BIOS settings.
 This protection reduces the areas an attacker can use to perform arbitrary code execution.
-It requires that the kernel use “PAE” addressing (which also allows addressing of physical addresses above 3GB).
-The 64bit and 32bit -server and -generic-pae kernels are compiled with PAE addressing.
-Starting in Ubuntu 9.10, this protection is partially emulated for processors lacking NX when running on a 32bit kernel (built with or without PAE).
+On x86-32, it requires that the kernel use “PAE” addressing (which also allows addressing of physical addresses above 3GB).
+The 64-bit and 32-bit -server and -generic-pae kernels are compiled with PAE addressing.
+Starting in Ubuntu 9.10 (Karmic Koala), this protection is partially emulated for processors lacking NX when running on a 32-bit kernel (built with or without PAE).
 After booting, you can see what NX protection is in effect:

 • Hardware-based (via PAE mode):